 One important thing about export bottlings is that they're often from unnamed distilleries.
 They could literally be anything -- the Old Virginia is simply labeled as "American Whiskey."
 What the heck is in it?
 I sincerely doubt that whoever bought it knows.
 We're not dealing with people who researched good-tasting bourbon; more likely, these are people who read about "investment grade whiskey," saw a few magic words in the description, and paid up for what they presumed was some sort of treasure.
 These are purchases made without any regard to taste whatsoever.
 All you have to say is "1950s" and people flock to the stuff.
 What does that say about today’s whiskey community?

 Here's why you should care: many of the people buying up these "nonsense bourbons" must be some of the same people bidding on the legitimate stuff.
 And they're bidding with that same level of ignorance.
 They're throwing money at an idea, rather than using knowledge to figure out what might actually be desirable.
 Much less, taste good.

 That ignorance is jacking up prices for the rest of us.
 Not just at auction, but at retail too.
 Today's premium retail pricing is based on auction values -- so every time bidders overpay for stuff they don't understand, we all will end up paying the price.
 Literally.

 I don't know where we're headed, folks.
 But let’s all try and keep our hobby from becoming too expensive to pursue, okay?
 Do your research.

 Posted October 30, 2012

-FOLLOWUP: Whisky journalist Jonny McCormick wrote an article in Whisky Advocate (Spring 2013) in defense of Bonhams' actions.
-In it, he claimed that Bonhams is not involved in any "deliberate deception."
-Jonny dismissed articles like this one as "conspiracy theories."
-He gives some astonishingly unacceptable explanations.
+FOLLOWUP: The magazine Whisky Advocate (Spring 2013) published an article in defense of Bonhams' actions.
+The article wrote that Bonhams is not involved in any "deliberate deception," and dismissed articles like this one as "conspiracy theories," with some astonishingly unacceptable explanations.